- As low as $547/Night

 - Approximately 588 square feet

-Charleston is one of the most trendy vacation destinations in the South.
+Charleston is one of the most fashionable vacation destinations in the South.
 From history and dining to shopping and sightseeing, there's something to do around every corner of the city.
 Located in the heart of the city along Upper King Street, the resort is within walking distance of award-winning eateries, art galleries, great shopping and more.
 Take a horse-drawn carriage ride along cobblestone streets past stately and lovingly-preserved antebellum mansions and graceful gardens.
 Shop for antiques, appreciate lunch at a tavern dating back to the Revolution or walk down to Waterfront Park to view Fort Sumter still guarding the harbor–the first shots of the Civil War were fired here.

 The resort assigns the specific unit around the time of check-in so your view may vary.
 Let us know if you have a preference to be near a specific location throughout the resort or if you would like a specific view.
 We will gladly notate your preference and send this over to the resort as your stay gets closer.
 Please notate that requests are not guaranteed.